SamChou19815/website/packages/samlang/docs/expressions.md

 ## If-Else Expressions

-In SAMLANG, we don't have ternary expression, because if-else blocks are expressions.
+In samlang, we don't have ternary expression, because if-else blocks are expressions.

 You can write: `if a == b then c else d`. `c` and `d` must have the same type and the result has the same type as `c` and `d`.